• Skip to main content

 Bay Backpack provides educators with the tools they need to support Meaningful Watershed Educational Experiences, or MWEEs, for their students.
 Explore Bay Backpack for teaching resources, action projects, field experiences, and funding opportunities related to the Chesapeake Bay.

-PA DCNR offers hundreds of programs throughout the year focused on water.
+Pennsylvania Department of Conservation and Natural Resources (PA DCNR) offers hundreds of programs throughout the year focused on water.
 They also offer inquiry-based field learning experiences for your students — all which address the Pennsylvania Department of Education’s academic standards.

 • Water Education Resources

-• The Watershed Education Program is an interdisciplinary curriculum designed by DCNR’s Bureau of State Parks for grades 6-12.
+• The Watershed Education Program is an interdisciplinary curriculum designed by PA DCNR’s Bureau of State Parks for grades 6-12.

 Pennsylvania Trout In the Classroom is an interdisciplinary environmental education program in which students (grades 3-12) learn about current and past impacts, management, and protection and enhancement opportunities of Pennsylvania’s watersheds and coldwater resources, while raising trout in the classroom.